Homebuyer.com - Happy Homebuying™ - Expert mortgage guidance and tools

 Who Sponsors the VA Home Loan Awareness Act of 2025?

-The VA Home Loan Awareness Act of 2025 was introduced in the Senate on January 16, 2025.
-The bill focuses on helping veterans and service members access their home loan benefits through improved outreach and education.
+The VA Home Loan Awareness Act of 2025 was introduced in the Senate and has been referred to the Committee on Banking, Housing, and Urban Affairs for consideration.
+The bill reflects ongoing congressional interest in helping veterans and service members access their earned benefits.

 For the latest legislative updates and cosponsors, see the Bill Tracker above.